gerbera/gerbera/README.md

 MediaTomb is an open source (GPL) UPnP MediaServer which allows you to stream your digital media through your home network and listen to/watch it on a variety of UPnP compatible devices.

+It is pretty much dead upstream, so this is my attempt to get kick it back into life.

+Patches are very welcome as are issue reports.

 ##Features

 * Browse and playback your media via UPnP